ImageMagick/Usage-Markdown/canvas/index.md

 Probably the most important canvas you want to generate from an existing image is a transparent canvas.

-The fastest and easiest way it to just get IM to directly clear the image to transparency, using the "`-alpha transparent`" operator (added IM v6.4.3-7).
+The fastest and easiest way is to just get IM to directly clear the image to transparency, using the "`-alpha transparent`" operator (added IM v6.4.3-7).

 ~~~
 convert test.png  -alpha transparent trans_alpha.png